SonarQubeCommunity/sonar-forms-plsql-extractor/README.md

 Prerequisites
 -------------
-This extractor uses the Oracle JDAPI library that is included in the Oracle Developer Suite.
+This extractor uses the Oracle JDAPI library that is included in the [Oracle Developer Suite|http://www.oracle.com/technetwork/developer-tools/developer-suite/downloads/index.html].
 Therefore a full installation of the Oracle Developer Suite is required.
 Once installed, check that the environment is correctly set:

 The "PATH" environment variable must contain the Oracle Developer Suite paths, for example: ```PATH=C:/OracleDevSuite/jlib;C:/OracleDevSuite/bin;```